abertschi/sailfish-reload/readme.md

     "port": ""
 }
 ```
-Host and port of target device.
+The device section covers the host and the port of target device.
-One may configure multiple reloadfiles for more than one device and use the `--reloadfile` flag to specify the file.
+One may configure multiple reload files for more than one device and use the `--reloadfile` flag to specify the file.

 #### sync
+The sync section defines the user being used to mount the target device.
+Further it defines what to sync with the target.

+The `keyfile` property is optional.
+If not set, the script prompts to enter the password.

 ```
 "sync":